 Can I get my domestic violence protective order from Louisiana enforced in another state?

-Yes.
-If you have a valid Louisiana PO that meets federal standards, it can be enforced in another state.
-The Violence Against Women Act, which is a federal law, states that all valid POs granted in the United States receive “full faith and credit” in all state and tribal courts within the US, including US territories.
-See How do I know if my domestic violence protective order is good under federal law? to find out if your PO qualifies.
+If you have a valid Louisiana protective order that meets federal standards, it can be enforced in another state.
+The Violence Against Women Act, which is a federal law, states that all valid orders granted in the United States receive “full faith and credit” in all state and tribal courts within the US, including US territories.
+See How do I know if my domestic violence protective order is good under federal law? to find out if your protective order qualifies.

-Each state must enforce out-of-state POs in the same way it enforces its own orders.
-Meaning, if your abuser violates your out-of-state PO, s/he will be punished according to the laws of whatever state you are in when the order is violated.
+Each state must enforce out-of-state orders in the same way it enforces its own orders.
+Meaning, if the abuser violates your out-of-state order, s/he will be punished according to the laws of whatever state you are in when the order is violated.
 This is what is meant by “full faith and credit.”